nitedani/zustand-querystring/packages/zustand-querystring/README.md

 const format = createFormat({
   entrySeparator: ',',           // between entries in namespaced mode
   nestingSeparator: '.',         // for nested keys
-  arraySeparator: ',',           // or 'repeat' for ?tags=a&tags=b&tags=c
+  arraySeparator: 'repeat',      // 'repeat' for ?tags=a&tags=b, or ',' for ?tags=a,b
   escapeChar: '_',
   nullString: 'null',
   undefinedString: 'undefined',